Enjoying our puzzle hints?

 Yellow group: METAPHORS FOR TROUBLE

-These words are all metaphors for trouble, often used in everyday language to describe a challenging or precarious situation.
+These words are all metaphors for trouble, used to describe situations that are problematic or challenging.
+They are often used in everyday language to convey a sense of difficulty or hardship.

 Green group: MUSIC THEORY CONCEPTS